 - antimalarial drugs for skin and joint problems

 Talk with your doctor about your diet and lifestyle habits.
 Your doctor might recommend eating or avoiding certain foods and minimizing stress to reduce the likelihood of triggering symptoms.
-You might need to have screenings for osteoporosis, since steroids can thin your bones.
-Preventative care such as immunizations and cardiac screenings may also be recommended.
+You might need to have screenings for osteoporosis since steroids can thin your bones.
+Your doctor may also recommend preventive care, such as immunizations that are safe for people with autoimmune diseases and cardiac screenings,

-Unfortunately, over time, SLE can damage or cause complications in systems throughout your body.
-Possible complications may include blood clots, inflammation of the heart, stroke, and lung damage.
-SLE can have serious negative effects on your body during pregnancy, and can lead to pregnancy complications and even miscarriage.
+SLE can have serious negative effects on your body during pregnancy.
+It can lead to pregnancy complications and even miscarriage.
 Talk with your doctor about ways to reduce the risk of complications.

-Lupus can take an emotional toll.
-Working with a trained counselor or support group in your area can help you reduce stress, maintain positive mental health, and manage your illness.
+Living with a chronic condition can be difficult.
+Talk to your doctor about support groups in your area.
+Working with a trained counselor or support group can help you reduce stress, maintain positive mental health, and manage your illness.